axiomhq/cli/README.md

 axiom <command> <subcommand> [flags]
 ```

+### Configuration

+The default configuration file is `.axiom.toml` located in the home directory.
+Configuration values can also be set using flags or the environment.
+Flags get
+precedence over environment variables which get precedence over the
+configuration file values.

+#### Troubleshooting

+When `axiom` does not respect your configuration or unexpected errors occur,
+make sure your environment is clean of any `AXIOM_` prefixed variables.

 ## Documentation

 To learn how to log in to Axiom and start gaining instant, actionable insights,